Exploring Italy Family Style

 The crowd continued to grow throughout the day, and by the time we had to depart, the beach was covered with beach-goers!

-You should not let the crowds convice you not to visit this beach - it is a great way to cool off after visiting the Tower of Pisa, or to just kick back and enjoy the day.
+You should not let the crowds convince you not to visit this beach - it is a great way to cool off after visiting the Tower of Pisa, or to just kick back and enjoy the day.
 Be warned though - all of the beach equipment shown in any of these images is "rented" from the beach owner.
 This is common in most of Europe, the concept of beaches belonging to the public is purely a United States concept.

 Pisa, Italy Map